Midoran/Oldshivermountain/README.md

 - 1 super secret ending only for trve Haider.

-- 1 Eastegg with an answer to a question that is so goddman existential that even Jean-Paul Sartre would give it some thought.
+- 1 Eastegg with an answer to a question that is so goddamn existential that even Jean-Paul Sartre would give it some thought.